How to Upgrade your CV for your next Qualified Finance Role with 5 Steps

-Your CV is your first impression with a new employer.
+Your CV is your first impression for a new employer.
 It is your opportunity to be represented without being in the room and it is vital that it stands out.
-The time and effort put into your CV can be the making or breaking of the next step in your career.
+The time and effort put into your CV can be the making or breaking of the next step in your career for any finance role.

 First and foremost, always read the job description and tailor your CV to each application.
 This will positively impact your chances of being called for interview.